violetguos/ruby-practice/notes/oop.md

 A new scope is created when you first define a variable.

 4. When are methods in scope?

+- can't call a method until the Ruby interpreter has had the chance to define it
+- instance methods can be called by any instance of a class
+- class methods can be called directly on the class itself (`.new`)

 5. What is a private method?

+- methods that should only be accessible by other methods within your class

 6. What is a protected method?

+- methods accessible inside other instances of the same class or its descendents
+- called inside a public method on an instance
+- still not accessible to anyone on command line

 7. How are private and protected methods different?

+- private methods can be called only from within the calling object
+- e.g. `obj.private_method -> illegal`, but `obj.protected_method -> works`

 8. What does “encapsulation” mean?

+- Encapsulation is the packing of data and functions into a single component.
+- Only the object can interact with its internal data.

 ## `self``